 Nassau County Executive Ed Mangano and Oyster Bay Supervisor John Venditto were indicted last week on federal corruption charges.
 If they did what they’re charged with doing they may have thrown the Republicans running in Nassau County, NY under the bus.
-More than that, they may swing the majority in the New York State Legislature from Republican to Democratic too.
+More than that, they may swing the majority in the New York State Senate from Republican to Democratic too.
 Republicans only hold the majority because of a coalition with some rebellious Democrats.
 Only one or two seats changing hands could repaint the entire picture.
 Damage is done even if they’re both acquitted because their trials will take place long after the election.

 Five women I went to high school with wished my wife and me a happy wedding anniversary recently on Facebook.
 Saint Karen (she must be a saint to put up with me) and I have similar senses of humor.
 We each thought perhaps they were all thinking, “Better her than me.”

 A year ago, around this time, I complained about how much the Nissan dealer charged me to replace tire pressure monitors.
 I replaced two of them in two months.
 At least one more has failed, but I haven’t replaced it.
 I’ve decided to live with the warning light lit up.
 After all, I have two tire gauges and the two of them together are much less expensive than the inflated (Sorry.
 I couldn’t help myself) price the dealer charges for one TPMS replacement sensor.
 But, I probably will replace the two remaining sensors soon, when I need new tires on the truck.